-North Korean leader Kim Jong Un chats with "friend for life" Dennis Rodman in September.
-Rodman is due to return to the country next week to prepare for a series of exhibition basketball games.
+North Korean leader Kim Jong Un meets "friend for life" and former NBA star Dennis Rodman in September.

 When Dennis Rodman visits dictator Kim Jong Un in North Korea next week, he’ll probably be hoping his “friend for life” has not seen his latest commercial.

 The Wonderful Pistachios ad features the former NBA star sitting at a table with a Kim look-a-like.
 Lifting a nut from a bowl, Rodman says: "The secret to world peace ... is pistachios."
 Kim then presses a red button and Rodman explodes, leaving just the remnants of the nut on his seat at which point Kim smiles and claps.

 The quirky commercial was released in September, just after Rodman's most recent visit to North Korea, and before the country's latest purges, but could easily be seen as an unintended parody of Kim's way of dealing with political opponents.

 The few North Koreans who have watched the commercial are not amused about the depiction of their leader, a regular visitor to the country told NBC News.

 "They just don't think its funny," said the source, who asked not to be identified amid fear of reprisals.

 Experts believe a power struggle may be under way in Pyongyang.